a01663094-jpg/Actividad3/README.md

 A new function called `move_ghost_smart()` was implemented.

-This function checks the valid directions available for each ghost and chooses the movement that reduces the distance between the ghost and Pacman.
-This makes the ghosts behave more intelligently compared to the original version.
+This function analyzes all valid movement directions available for each ghost and selects the option that minimizes the distance between the ghost and Pacman position.
+By evaluating nearby paths continuously, the ghosts can react faster and make more efficient decisions during gameplay.
+This modification improves the overall difficulty of the game and creates a more dynamic experience compared to the original version.

 ---